A Trick to Catch the Old One: Act IV

 Gloating over his good luck, Hoard anticipates the pleasure of rubbing his enemy's nose in his new fortune.

 A tailor, a barber, a perfumer, a huntsman and a falconer enter.
 Hoard has all hired them to serve him, believing that he will soon be rich enough to live in the manner of a wealthy gentleman.
 He assigns each of them a task to perform.
 They exit.
 The Courtesan ('Widow'), who is now Mistress Jane Hoard, enters.
 Hoard asks her if she would rather have the wedding dinner in the country or the city.
 She says she prefers the city.

 The Host ('servingman') enters with a private letter from Witgood for the 'Widow'.
 He tells Hoard that the letter is bad news.
 The 'bad news' is a little bit complicated; it consists of two related revelations: A) Witgood had a 'precontract' with the 'Widow' (a precontract is a legally binding betrothal that would nullify Hoard's marriage); B) Witgood has been arrested by his creditors, and blames Hoard for his failure to pay up because Hoard has detained the 'precontracted' marriage that would enable him to pay his debts.

 Realizing that Witgood is in serious trouble, and realising that she has no choice but to help him out, the 'Widow' tells Hoard that she did, indeed, make a precontract with Witgood, and faults herself for her foolishness.
 She urges Hoard to pay off Witgood's 'paltry' debts immediately so they can be rid of the rascal forever.
-Hoard order the 'servingman' to summon Witgood and his creditors immediately.
+Hoard orders the 'servingman' to summon Witgood and his creditors immediately.

 Witgood and his creditors enter.
 Hoard offer to settle all Witgood's debts if Witgood will agree to release the 'Widow' from the precontract.
 Witgood agrees to the deal.
 With his debts thus absolved and his property reclaimed, Witgood makes plans to marry Joyce immediately.